Chart Color Schemes

 Bonnet Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No infrastructure projects have been identified by AreaSearch as likely to impact the area.
-Key projects include 544-550 Box Road Jannali Mixed-Use Development, M6 Stage 2, Blaxland Riverside Estate, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line.
+No factor impacts an area's performance more than local infrastructure changes.
+AreaSearch identified zero projects expected to influence the area.
+Notable projects include 544-550 Box Road Jannali Mixed-Use Development, M6 Stage 2, Blaxland Riverside Estate, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.